rwdroge/pug2024OTEL/README.md

 >
 > ```
 - Download and install Prometheus
-- Start Prometheus (from installation directory)
+- Start Prometheus (from installation directory, it uses the prometheus.yaml file for configuration)
 > ```
 > prometheus
 >```